About St Andrew's

 A very warm welcome to our website and thank you so much for your interest in St Andrew’s.
 We hope you enjoy looking at our website and finding out about different aspects of life here in the church and our village.

 Here in Castle Combe our PCC (Parochial Church Council) is very much an active team of local volunteers, who take responsibility for looking after and progressing the life of the church in the local community.
-As churchwarden, I am supported by six other PCC members and we very much work as a team to enhance and ensure St Andrew’s continues as a vibrant and living church for the generations to come.
+As churchwarden, I am supported by five other PCC members and we very much work as a team to enhance and ensure St Andrew’s continues as a vibrant and living church for the generations to come.
 Each of the PCC shares in the life of St Andrew’s and their talents and interests are reflected in its life.
 I am grateful to the PCC and others locally who do so much to ensure the church opens every day to anyone who wishes to come in.
 Tasks vary from detailed financial work to hosting services, church spring cleaning and autumn churchyard tidies, putting on fundraising events, church flower arranging, supporting wedding couples, safeguarding and many other things!

 Our church calendar is a lively and busy one and we do hope that by visiting our website you will have gained a flavour of St Andrew’s and that you will come and visit us.
 The door of St Andrew’s is open every day of the year unless there are exceptional circumstances.